top of page

 On your first day (or soon after), ask for a copy of the student overview book (生徒一覧(seitoichiran)) and teacher seating chart.
 Use them to remember people’s names and get familiar with the staff.

-It’s hard to remember every student’s name but going over the list before class should help you remember them at least just for the class.
+It’s hard to remember every student’s name, but going over the list before class regularly should help you commit them to memory.

 Lunches

-If you would rather buy lunch; most schools will have a system where you can order lunch in the morning and /or lunch ladies who will come around to sell lunch to the staff.
+If you would rather buy lunch, most schools will have a system where you can order lunch in the morning and/or lunch ladies who come around to sell lunch to the staff.
 You can also buy lunches beforehand from a nearby grocery or convenience store.

 English Club

 Many schools have English clubs.
 While Japanese English teachers are expected to volunteer to lead or support club activities, ALTs don’t have the same social obligation.
-That being said, the school will likely hope you can participate in the English club.
-It is not a part of your contract so they can’t force you to do so, so think beforehand about if/how you would like to volunteer your time.
+That being said, the school will likely want you to participate in the English club.
+It is not a part of your contract so they can’t force you to, but think beforehand about if you would like to volunteer your time.
 You may also volunteer for other non-English clubs if there isn’t one at your school.

 School Life